antoinesavard/GODAR/README.md

 All physical and numerical parameters as well as options are contained in the namelist.nml file.
 Therefore, if you want to play with the physics, you can simply change the values in this file without recompiling the code; this permits the use of batch job using an appropriate bash script that modifies the parameters that you want.
 If you forget the default parameters, they are all set in the `get_default` subroutine in the par_get.f90 file.
 You can also opt to not use the namelist by setting the read namelist option to false in the input file.

-The only parameters that are set at compilation are the number of particles (because we use this value for setting the lenght of all arrays), the size of the domain (for future developement where we will superimpose a grid over the domain to have spatially varying forcings), and the rank of the master thread.
-We are curently worknig on a way to work around this issue.
+The only parameters that are set at compilation are in the `model/inc/parameter.h` file.
+They are: the number of particles (because we use this value for setting the lenght of all arrays), the size of the domain (for future developement where we will superimpose a grid over the domain to have spatially varying forcings), and the rank of the master thread.
+We are curently working on a way to work around this issue.
 (Probably using the input files and allocatable arrays in modules.)

 The input files are setting the run informations: experiment number, whether to use the namelist or not, whether restarting from a previous experiement or not, etc. (This is why we think setting the particle number in there would be good.)